Welcoming unpretentious country house hotel with acres of grounds and great food”

-But the very best thing about Liss Ard are its amazing 200-acre grounds, which stretch forever - down to the lake, across lawns, through romantic woods, beside ponds and over ancient and modern earthworks (Lios Aird is Gaelic for 'high fort').
+But the very best thing about Liss Ard are its amazing 200-acre grounds, which stretch forever – down to the lake, across lawns, through romantic woods, beside ponds and over ancient and modern earthworks (Lios Aird is Gaelic for 'high fort').
 American skyscape artist James Turrell created his remarkable Irish Sky Garden Crater in the early 1990s; go through a tunnel into a huge grassed bowl and lie on the central plinth to see the sky framed by the rim; uniquely magical.
 Play tennis, borrow fishing tackle or kayaks for maximum outdoor fun, or venture forth to beaches and wild headlands.
+This is the water-craft centre of Ireland too, Olympians train hereabouts.
 Adventures galore!
 Afterwards, cosy up on the sofa in front of crackling fires, or laze out on the lawns if it's sunny; there's great craic in the evenings year round.

 Information provided by Liss Ard Estate on 08/09/2020.